microsoft/FluidFramework/docs/content/docs/deep/container-and-component-loading.md

 to check if the `DataStore` it got back supports a view by checking `dataStore.IComponentHTMLView` and calling `render(...)` if `IComponentHTMLView` returns an object.

-That was a lot to unpack in a lot of text, and don't worry if it feels overwhelming.
+That was a lot to unpack in a lot of text.
+Don't worry if it feels overwhelming.
 The overall principle of the request pattern is that requests are delegated through the system to the place where they are meant to go.